Published: 28 June 2024

 When should you start the remortgage process?

-Did you know you can agree to a new mortgage rate six months before your existing mortgage deal ends?
+Did you know you can agree to a new mortgage rate 6 months before your existing mortgage deal ends?
 So, if you’re keen to remortgage, you can start the process as soon as possible.
 But this does depend on your current lender’s terms and conditions.

 Want to keep learning?